 Just outside the walls of the pretty hilltop village of Marcellano lies the supremely welcoming Grand Relais Laurenti, where nothing seems to be too much trouble.
 A recently restored former convent (formerly known as the Palazzo Gradoli), parts of the hotel date to as far back as 1516.
 Opened in 2006, the owner Laurenti Torrello spent thirteen years restoring the premises in order to ensure that all work was done to a suitably high standard.
 The well put together rooms have a distinctly cosy feel to them and retain original features such as the wooden beams on the ceilings.

-NEARBY:Situated in the centre of the mediaeval town of Torgiano is Al Grappolo d'Oro (The Golden Bunch of grapes), a recently restored 19C residence.
+NEARBY:Situated in the centre of the medieval town of Torgiano is Al Grappolo d'Oro (The Golden Bunch of grapes), a recently restored 19th century residence.
 The hotel has 15 rooms, each individually decorated in a modern style with warm colours and furnished to a high standard, offering a cosy, welcoming stay.
 The art filled reception/lounge area gives the hotel character from the start but features such as the pool in the garden to the rear and the downstairs bar (along with the well-stocked breakfast buffet) mean that despite the B&B nature of the hotel, there is still the possibility to spend time relaxing here during the day.

 Room upgrades: Junior Suite.